 Background pattern

-Zovirax 50 mg/g crema
+ZOVIRAX 50 mg/g CREAM

-Zovirax 50 mg/g crema
+ZOVIRAX 50 mg/g CREAM

 About the medicine

-How to use Zovirax 50 mg/g crema
+How to use ZOVIRAX 50 mg/g CREAM

 Introduction

-Zovirax 50 mg/g Cream
+Zovirax 50 mg/g cream

 Aciclovir

-Read this label carefully before starting to use this medication, as it contains important information for you.
+Read the entire leaflet carefully before starting to use this medicine, as it contains important information for you.

-• Keep this label, as you may need to refer to it again.
+• Keep this leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any doubts, consult your doctor or pharmacist.

-• This medication has been prescribed only for you, and you should not give it to others who have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

--If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this leaflet.
 See section 4.

 1. What is Zovirax cream and what is it used for

-It is indicated for the treatment of skin infections caused by the herpes simplex virus, including initial genital herpes and its recurrences and cold sores.
+It is indicated for the treatment of skin infections caused by the herpes simplex virus, including initial genital herpes and its recurrences, and cold sores.

 2. What you need to know before starting to use Zovirax cream